 On this fine Tuesday, we headed north, first to a nearby former abbey, known as Sant'Anna in Camprena.
 Only a few kilometers from our vacation house, this abbey was a location for the film The English Patient.
 This explains why there are pictures of Ralph Fiennes eating in the restaurant where we had dinner in Pienza.
 The main attraction of the 14th century abbey, however, which is currently very nice-looking B&B, is a small room off the courtyard that contains five-hundred-year-old frescoes by Il Sodoma.
-The grounds are attractive, as well, and the proprietors of the inn are kind enough to allow visitors to wander the grounds during posted hours.
+The grounds are attractive,

 From Sant'Anna, we drove further north, visiting the very small town of Castelmuzio and then proceeding through the area known as Le Crete to another abbey at Monte Oliveto Maggiore.
 The skies were a bit gray as we arrived at the abbey, but the rain had held off.
 Unfortunately, the abbey was on siesta until 3pm, so we headed further north to the town of Asciano.